Opportunities for prenatal learning

 So might babies learn about odors and flavors before they are born?

 The phenomenon has been documented in rodents and rabbits (Bilko et al 1994; Hepper 1988).
-And there’s evidence for prenatal learning in humans as well.
+And there’s evidence for prenatl learning in humans as well.

 For instance, babies recognize the smell of their own amniotic fluids immediately after birth.
-Given the choice, newborns prefer breasts that have been dabbed with fluids from their amniotic sac (Varendi et al 1996).
+Given the choice, newborns have shown a preference for breasts that have been dabbed with fluids from their amniotic sac (Varendi et al 1996).